AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-apply-citations.md

 >[!NOTE]
 >
->Currently Experience Manager Guides only supports Native PDF for citations.
+>Experience Manager Guides supports all citation styles when publishing to Native PDF.
+For AEM Sites output, only AMA-style citations are currently supported.

 ## Add citations